Taxing a Bonus or Commission

 Supplemental Wages Identified Separately from Regular Wages

-1. If you withheld income tax from an employee's regular wages in the current or immediately preceding calendar year, you can use one of the following methods for the supplemental wages
+If you withheld income tax from an employee's regular wages in the current or immediately preceding calendar year, you can use one of the following methods for issuing the supplemental wages:

 a.
-Withhold a flat 22% (no other percentage allowed).
+Withhold a flat federal tax rate of 22% (no other percentage allowed)

-2. If you did not withhold income tax from the employee's regular wages in the current or immediately preceding calendar year, use method 1-b.
-This would occur, for example, when the value of the employee's withholding allowances claimed on Form W-4 is more than the wages.
+If you did not withhold income tax from the employee's regular wages in the current or immediately preceding calendar year, use method "b" described above.
+This may occur, for example, when the value of the employee's withholding allowances claimed on Form W-4 is more than the wages.

-If you are still reading at this point, you might have a headache, feel free to discuss with your account manager at ASAP Accounting & Payroll.
+If you are still reading at this point, you might have a headache.
+We're here to help!
+If you're an ASAP payroll client, feel free to discuss these options with your account manager.